web-push-libs/web-push-php/README.md

 * `Minishlink\WebPush\StatusReportFailure`: an error occurred.

-In some cases, it could be interesting to dispatch the status repo
+In some cases, it could be interesting to dispatch the status report.

 ```php
 <?php
 use Minishlink\WebPush\Subscription;